PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 10/03/2017: At this point the toolkit  is committed to version 0.7.
+Breaking changes mean that  tests no longer pass with 0.6.

 - 08/04/2017: Several Jupyter notebook tutorials are now available.
 Abaqus mesh import is now also implemented (for continuum elements).
 Initial implementation  of mean-strain hexahedra and tetrahedra has been completed.

 - 07/23/2017: Export of the finite element model to Abaqus  CAE (from Daussault Systems)